-Derivative financial instruments are valued and reported in the balance sheet at their fair value.
+Derivative financial instruments are measured and disclosed in the balance sheet at their fair value.
 The fair value is determined on the basis of stock-exchange quotations or option pricing models.
 Realised and unrealized gains and losses are taken to income.

-- Currency swaps: Currency swaps comprise the swapping of interest payments which are based on the swapping of two base amounts with two differing currencies and reference interest rates and encompass in general also the swapping of nominal amounts at the inception or end of the contractually stipulated duration.
-Currency swaps are usually traded over-the-counter.
+Currency swaps: Currency swaps comprise the swapping of interest payments which are based on two base amounts with two differing currencies and reference interest rates and encompass in general also the swapping of nominal amounts at the inception or end of the contractually stipulated duration.
+Currency swaps are usually traded over the counter.

 VP Bank Group has applied IFRS 9 (2010) since 1 January 2011 and has made early application of IFRS 9 (2013) since 1 January 2015.
 Should the hedging conditions be met, VP Bank Group applies hedge accounting in accordance with IFRS 9 (2013) and IFRS 9 (2014), respectively.
 There were no changes between these two versions.

-In accordance with its Risk Policy, VP Bank deploys certain derivatives for hedging purposes.
+In accordance with the Risk Policy of the Group, VP Bank deploys certain derivatives for hedging purposes.
 From an economic point of view, the opposing valuation effects resulting from the underlying and hedging transactions offset each other.
-As these transactions do not, however, correspond to the strict and specific IFRS provisions, there ensues an asymmetrical mapping in bookkeeping terms of the changes in value of the underlying transaction and the hedge.
+As these transactions do not, however, correspond to the strict and specific IFRS provisions, there ensues an asymmetrical representation, in bookkeeping terms, of the changes in value of the underlying transaction and the hedge.
 Fair-value changes of such derivatives are reported in trading and interest income, respectively, in the appropriate period.

-The rules of hedge accounting can be used voluntarily.
-Under certain conditions, the use of hedge accounting enables the risk-management activities of a company to be mapped out in the annual financial statements.
+The rules of hedge accounting can be applied voluntarily.
+Under certain conditions, the use of hedge accounting enables the risk-management activities of a company to be represented in the annual financial statements.
 This occurs through the juxta-positioning of expenses and income from hedging instruments with those from the designated underlying transactions with regard to certain risks.

 A hedging relationship qualifies for hedge accounting if all of the following qualitative attributes are fulfilled:

-- at the inception of the hedging relationship there is a formal designation and documentation of the hedging relationship is at hand which makes reference to the company’s risk-management strategy and objective for this hedge;
+at the inception of the hedging relationship, a formal designation and documentation of the hedging relationship is at hand which makes reference to the company’s risk-management strategy and objective for this hedge;

-Derivative financial instruments are employed by the Group for risk management principally to manage interest-rate and foreign-currency risks.
-Whenever derivative and non- derivative financial instruments fulfil certain criteria, they may be classified as hedging instruments and indeed to hedge fair-value changes in recognised assets and liabilities (fair-value hedge accounting), to hedge fluctuations in anticipated future cash-flows which are allocated to recognised assets and liabilities or anticipated transactions occurring with a high degree of probability (cash-flow hedge accounting) or to hedge a net investment in a foreign business operation (hedge of net investments).
+Derivative financial instruments are employed by the Group for risk management principally to steer interest-rate and foreign-currency risks.
+Whenever derivative and non-derivative financial instruments fulfil defined criteria, they may be classified as hedging instruments and namely, to hedge fair-value changes in recognised assets and liabilities (fair-value hedge accounting), to hedge fluctuations in anticipated future cash-flows which are allocated to recognised assets and liabilities or anticipated transactions occurring with a high degree of probability (cash-flow hedge accounting) or to hedge a net investment in a foreign business operation (hedge of net investments).

-IFRS 9 provides for the use of fair value hedge accounting to avoid one-sided resultant effects for derivatives which serve to hedge the fair value of on-balance-sheet assets or liabilities against one or several defined risks.
-Subjected to market risk and/or interest-rate risk, in particular, are the Group’s credit transactions and its portfolio of securities insofar as they relate to fixed interest-bearing paper.
+IFRS 9 provides for the use of fair-value hedge accounting to avoid one-sided resultant effects for derivatives which serve to hedge the fair value of on-balance-sheet assets or liabilities against one or several defined risks.
+Exposed to market risk and/or interest-rate risk, in particular, are the Group’s credit transactions and its portfolio of securities insofar as they relate to fixed interest-bearing paper.
 Interest-rate swaps are used primarily to hedge these risks.
-In accordance with fair value hedge accounting rules, the derivative financial instruments deployed for hedging purposes are valued at fair value as market values of derivative hedging instruments.
+In accordance with fair-value hedge-accounting rules, the derivative financial instruments at fair value deployed for hedging purposes are recorded as market values from derivative hedging instruments.
 For the hedged asset and/or hedged liability, the opposing changes in fair value resulting from the hedged risk are also to be recognised in the balance sheet.
 The opposing valuation changes from the hedging instruments as well as from the hedged underlying items are recognised in the income statement as gains/losses from hedge accounting.
 That portion of the changes in fair value which is not related to the hedged risk is dealt with in accordance with the rules pertaining to the respective valuation category.

 Debt securities issued

-Medium-term notes are recorded at their issue price and measured subsequently at their amortised cost.
+Medium-term notes are recorded at their issuance price and measured subsequently at amortised cost.

-At the time of their initial recording, debentures are recorded at their fair value less transaction costs.
+At the time of their initial recording, debentures are recognised at their fair value less transaction costs.
 The fair value equates to the consideration received.
-Subsequently, they are valued at amortised cost for balance-sheet reporting purposes.
-In this connection, the effective interest method is employed in order to amortise the difference between the issue price and redemption amount over the duration of the debt instrument.
+Subsequently, they are measured at amortised cost for balance-sheet purposes.
+In this connection, the effective interest method is employed in order to amortise the difference between the issue price and redemption amount over the term of the debt instrument.

 Shares in VP Bank Ltd, Vaduz, held by VP Bank Group are disclosed as treasury shares and the acquisition cost thereof is deducted from shareholders’ equity.
 Changes in fair value are not recognised.
 The difference between sales proceeds of treasury shares and the related acquisition cost is shown under capital reserves.

 Securities lending and borrowing transactions

-Financial instruments which are lent out or borrowed and valued at fair value and in respect of which VP Bank Group appears as principal are recorded in the balance sheet under amounts due to/from customers and banks.
-Securi- ties lending and borrowing transactions in which VP Bank Group appears as agent are recorded under off-balance- sheet items.
+Financial instruments which are lent out or borrowed and valued at fair value and for which VP Bank Group acts as principal, are recorded in the balance sheet under amounts due to/from customers and banks.
+Securities lending and borrowing transactions in which VP Bank Group acts as agent are recorded under off-balance-sheet items.

 Fees received or paid are recorded under commission income.